WxBDM/nwsapy/docs/index.rst

    :maxdepth: 1

    Getting Started <gettingstarted>
-   Examples <examples>
    API Reference <apiref>

 Advantages of using NWSAPy
 ==========================
 - **Clean and Simplistic Code** - The syntax is very english-like.
 - **No worries about JSON**.
 NWSAPy takes care of anything JSON-related, including formats (GeoJSON, JSON-LD, etc).
 - **No worries about URLs**.
-NWSAPy also takes care of handling request URL's
+Similar to the Django ORM, you're able to make a request without ever writing code to make a request.
 - **404 Error Minimization.** This is handled through data validation checks, as well as handling URL construction.
 - **Response errors are handled.** Response errors are handled appropriately.
-- **Consistency matters.** Even if the response doesn't have a specific attribute, NWSAPy makes sure *something* exists so your code doesn't break.

 Dependencies
 ============